-American Civil War Life: Union Infantryman – Life In Camp III
+American Civil War Life: Union Infantryman – Life in Camp 3

 Hold The Fort: Camp in Garrison

 Camp in Garrison, usually called simply Garrison Duty, was a Camp that was designed to protect and hold an area, such as a city or transportation route.
 These Camps could have been in friendly or enemy territory.

 Troops in Garrison Duty could have recently come from Camps of Instruction, or were veteran troops, or were a mixture of both.
 Troops could have been on Garrison Duty for almost the entire length of enlistment, or rotated in and out of Garrison Duty and field duty.

 Due to the protective nature of Garrisons, many were in fortified places or had access to natural defensive positions.
 The men were sheltered in underground structures (in the case of fortresses), or in buildings or tents (in the case of garrisoning towns or cities).

 If within a fortified area, the men were generally fed via an indoor kitchen and mess hall, which was established when the fortifications were constructed.
 If there were no fortifications established, then indoor or outdoor kitchen and mess arrangements alternated with individual outdoor cooking, dependent on the garrison situation.
 Large buildings within an occupied town could have served as barracks and dining halls just as easily as could any constructed fortifications.
 The lack of such buildings often made outdoor cooking inevitable, though mess arrangements were still possible.

 These Camps were usually not in immediate contact with the enemy.
 However, due to their strategic locations, the enemy was often desirous of conquering these Garrisons, so a state of Camp very easily reverted to a state of combat in almost an instant.